Don’t let common CV mistakes get in the way of your job search.

 Make sure to showcase your achievements in each role, not your responsibilities.
 The most impressive work experience in the world won’t impress hiring managers if you can’t emphasize it well enough.
 Boring job descriptions are a common CV mistake that is easy to fix with a little practice.

 When you write a description for each role in your Work Experience section, make sure you have more than just a boring list of duties.
-Always focus on your accomplishments in each role, rather than simply copying the job description.
+Always focus on your accomplishments to stand out with each job application, rather than simply copying the job description.

 You should also use action words as much as possible when describing your role.
 Words like drove, developed, and pioneered are all active, leadership-oriented verbs that help sell your abilities.